rstacruz/gemist/README.md

     require "sinatra/base"
     require "nokogiri"

+## How to do other things

+Gemist doesn't have some of Bundler's conveniences that Rubygems can already handle.

-## Freezing versions
+### Freezing gem versions

-Bundler users: keep in mind that you will need to freeze gem versions in the `Gemfile` itself, as Gemist doesn't care about your `Gemfile.lock`.
+Gemist doesn't care about your `Gemfile.lock`.

 This means that to ensure your app will work with future gem releases, you should add versions like so (using `~>` is highly recommended):

     # Gemfile
     gem "sinatra", "~> 1.1"

-## More common usage

-This `require`s the gems in a specific environment.
-If a group is not specified, Gemist assumes whatever is in `RACK_ENV`.

-    require 'gemist'
-    Gemist.require :development
+If you need a `Gemfile.lock` (e.g., in Heroku), use `bundle install --local`.

-## Vendoring gems
+### Vendoring gems

 Gemist does NOT vendor gems for you.
 Rubygems helps you with that already!